-Digestive tract is the maximal immunizing tissue of body, mucosal integrity and functional status of the gut is very important to maintain the healthy organism.
+The digestive tract is the maximal immunizing tissue in the body, and mucosal integrity and functional status of the gut is very important to maintain a healthy organism.
 Severe infection is one of the most common causes of gastrointestinal dysfunction, and the pathogenesis is closely related to endotoxemia and intestinal barrier injury.
-Bifidobacterium is one of the main probiotics in the human body that is involved in the digestion, absorption, metabolism, nutrition, and immunity.
-Bifidobacterium plays an important role in maintaining the integrity of the intestinal mucosal barrier.
-This study investigated the protective mechanism of Bifidobacterium through ileal injury in rats.
+Bifidobacterium is one of the main probiotics in the human body that is involved in digestion, absorption, metabolism, nutrition, and immunity.
+Bifidobacterium plays an important role in maintaining the intestinal mucosal barrier integrity.
+This study investigated the protective mechanism of Bifidobacterium during ileal injury in rats.